jreyes4/react-practice/streams/client/README.md

     createStream - Will be used to store a new stream to the api server instance.

+    fetchStreams - Will be used to get a list of streams pertaining to a user.

+    fetchStream - Will be used to get a single stream.

+    deleteStream -Will be used to delete a single stream.

+    editStream - Will be used to edit the text stored in the db instance for a given stream.

 ** Reducers: **
     authReducer - Handles signing in and out for Google's oAuth.
 When signing in, updates the isSignedIn property to true when succesful and saves the userId as a property.
 When signing out, sets the property userId to null.